AdarshVashist/Creative-Powers/README.md

 ## How it works

 It starts from the moment you fire up your coding agent.
-As soon as it sees that you're b uilding something, it *doesn't* just jump into trying to write code.
+As soon as it sees that you're b uilding something,it *doesn't* just jump into trying to write code.
 Instead, it steps back and asks you what you're really trying to do.

 Once it's teased a spec out of the conversation, it shows it to you in chunks short enough to actually read and digest.